 The peace conference begins in Paris.

 The first anniversary of The Stars and Stripes.
 Circulation surpasses 500,000.
 The draft of the covenant of the League of Nations was completed.
-League of the Nations, which is now popularly known as the United Nations.
+League of the Nations is now popularly known as the United Nations.

 The last issue of The Stars and Stripes has been published.
 Allied and German representatives signed the treaty of Versailles.
 The United States signed the treaty of guaranty, pledging to defend France in case of an unprovoked attack by Germany.